2004 Florida State Seminoles football team: Clemson

 Entering the game as the #8 team in the nation, the Seminoles allowed a 97-yard kickoff return by Clemson's Justin Miller and a 3rd quarter return by Miller that went 86 yards for six points.
 Florida State responded with a final 17 unanswered points that began with a 35-yard rushing touchdown from Leon Washington.

 North Carolina

 Florida State balanced offense choose to go to the air against North Carolina as Wyatt Sexton threw for 263 yards and three touchdowns.
 It was Sexton's first start for the Seminoles.
 On the ground, Leon Washington rushed for 153 yards on 10 carries, the longest being a 53-yard run.

-@ Syracuse
+At Syracuse

 In their first road game in a month, Florida State scrapped out a win against the Syracuse Orange.
 Going into the half, Florida State trailed 3–10, but provided an explosion of offense with two rushing touchdowns from Leon Washington.
 The second of two Washington touchdowns came on the second play of a late drive in which Washington ran for 45 yards.